patrickmamaid/golangpractice/src/concurrency/Readme.md

 ##This demonstrates one of the ways in which you can use concurrency in golang

-This is a very simple example and hopefully easy for someone to understand!
+This is a very simple example and hopefully easy enough for someone to understand!

 1. make a slow fib function
 2. make worker threads to process it